Quantum erasing the memory of Wigner's friend: Results

-In our formulation, the role of the Wigner's two friends, their labs, and the qubits they measure, are all played by different degrees of freedom of a single photon traveling through a Mach-Zender interferometer (see Fig.~\ref{f:setup}).
-The state of the photon is characterized by several degrees of freedom which for our purpose can all be modeled by qubits (three in total).
+In our formulation, the role of the two friends' memories, and the qubits they measure, are all played by different degrees of freedom of a single photon traveling through a Mach-Zender interferometer (see Fig.~\ref{f:setup}).
+These degrees of freedom can all, for our purpose, be modeled by qubits (three in total).
 First, the path taken by the photon (the arm of the interferometer it travels through) plays the role of one of the two qubits.
 This qubit initially belongs to friend \textoverline{F} who is able to measure it.
-The role of the whole closed lab they live in is played by the spatiotemporal shape of the photon wavepacket (or equivalently the mode of the waveguide the photon is in).
-Finally, the polarization of the photon plays the role of the other qubit, the other friend F of Wigner able to measure it and the lab in which they are located, all together.
+The memory of \textoverline{F} is represented by the spatiotemporal shape of the photon wavepacket (or equivalently the mode of the waveguide the photon is in).
+Finally, the polarization of the photon plays the role of the other qubit and the memory of the other friend F of Wigner, all together.
 While one could think of a more sophisticated version of the setup allowing us to distinguish these roles, it will be enough for our purpose to work with these three qubits.
 We can specify the photon state using the orthogonal basis $\{\ket{\alpha,n,s}\}$.
-The states $\ket{\alpha,n,s} \equiv \ket{\alpha}_\text{pol}\otimes\ket{n}_\text{path}\otimes\ket{s}_\text{shape}$ are labeled by the polarization $\alpha = H,V$, the path taken by the photon $n =l,r$ and the two possible orthogonal spatiotemporal shapes of its wavepacket $s = 1,2$.
+The states $\ket{\alpha,n,s} \equiv \ket{\alpha}_\text{pol}\otimes\ket{n}_\text{path}\otimes\ket{s}_\text{shape}$ are labeled by the polarization $\alpha = H,V$, the path taken by the photon $n =l,r$ and the two possible orthogonal shapes of its wavepacket $s = 1,2$.